dib-lab/2020-paper-sourmash-gather/manuscript.md

 * compares well with others
 * How much is missed figure; Poisson calculations? => appendix?

-## Reference genomes can be selected for a metagenome using a simple greedy algorithm
+## A minimum metagenome cover can be efficiently selected from a large database

+We next ask: what is the smallest collection of genomes in a database that contains all of the known k-mers in a metagenome?
+Formally, for a
-We next ask: what is the smallest collection of genomes in a database that should be used as a reference for k-mer based analysis of a metagenome?
-This question can be framed formally as follows: for a given metagenome $M$ and a reference database $D$, what is the minimum collection of genomes in $D$ which contain all of the k-mers in the intersection of $D$ and $M$?
+given metagenome $M$ and a reference database $D$, what is the minimum collection of genomes in $D$ which contain all of the k-mers in the intersection of $D$ and $M$?
 That is, we wish to find the smallest set